-If you are healthy, choosing a Medicare plan at age 65 is relatively straightforward.
+Choosing a Medicare plan at age 65 is relatively straightforward if you are healthy.
 But what if you have chronic health issues?

 Key Takeaways

-- Original Medicare does not cover prescription drugs or routine care for dental, vision, or hearing, but many Medicare Advantage plans do.
+• Original Medicare does not cover prescription drugs or routine dental, vision, or hearing care, but many Medicare Advantage plans do.
 This often makes Medicare Advantage plans look like a better deal.

 If you are a healthy individual aging into Medicare, choosing the best Medicare plan is a matter of weighing your health vs. financial needs.
 If you can afford the very best, most insurance experts agree that keeping Original Medicare and adding a Medicare Supplement policy is the way to go.